 This BPA-free water bottle features Purist technology, which coats the inside of the bottle to prevent odor, mold and unpleasant plastic taste.
-A high-flow-rate nozzle combined with an easy-to-grip bottle shape means you can easily suck in water without interrupting your ride.
+A high-flow nozzle combined with an easy-to-grip bottle shape means you can easily gulp down water without interrupting your ride.

 9. Best for Grip: Charge Bikes Fabric Gripper Water Bottle

-If you regularly bike in inclement weather (like I do), you may want a bottle that's especially easy to grip.
-I love the feel of this highly textured Fabric Gripper Bottle.
-It doen't slip out of my hands no matter how wet it gets.
+If you regularly ride in inclement weather (or tend to get sweaty hands), you may want a bottle that's especially easy to grip.
+This highly textured Fabric Gripper Bottle won't slip out of your hands no matter how wet it gets.